 As part of our mission to partner with the community, CoveCare Center offers prevention education in Putnam County schools.
 Students from elementary to high school receive evidence-based, age-appropriate lessons that help them develop the skills they need to live substance-free lives.

-- The Too Good Program focuses on substance use prevention, anger management, violence prevention, conflict resolution, peer relationships, character education, and developing respect for self and others.
+- Mendez Foundation’s Too Good Program focuses on substance use prevention, anger management, violence prevention, conflict resolution, peer relationships, character education, and developing respect for self and others.
 Lessons utilize puppets like "Carmen the Cool Cat" or include role play to develop skills for healthy decision-making and relationship-building.

-CoveCare Center’s Substance Use Treatment and Prevention program is fully licensed by the NYS Office of Alcoholism and Substance Abuse Services (OASAS).
+CoveCare Center’s Substance Use Treatment and Prevention program is fully licensed by the NYS Office of Addiction Services and Supports (OASAS).